Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 ### Machines
 1. Meow
 * Nmap used to discover open ports, services and more.
-* Telnet can be logged in with "root" without a password
+* Telnet can be logged in with "root" without a password just with this command below
-* "telnet <IP>"
+* _telnet <IP>_

 2. Fawn
 3. Dancing